artcom/gocean/Readme.md

 ## Ruby Code

-Found in its own _abandoned_ repo at: https://github.com/artcom/enocean-ruby-reader
+To be found in its own _abandoned_ repo at: https://github.com/artcom/enocean-ruby-reader

 [1]: <http://www.iqfy.de/de/produkte/product/Drucksensor.html>